Adelost/javascript-serialization-benchmark/README.md

 ## Abstract

-The following JavaScript serialization libraries and versions are compared with regards to performance, compression size and ease of use:
+The following JavaScript serialization libraries and versions are compared with regards to performance, compression size and ease of use against JavaScript's native JSON library:

 * `protobufjs "6.10.1"`
 * `bson "4.0.4"`